pubuyun/Notes/Biology/Classification.md

 how biologists name each species on Earth first name in the binomial is the name of the **genus**. *Capital Letter*. (属名) second name is binomial is the name of the **species**. *Small Letter*. (种名)
+> [!Advantages]
+> international system
+> same name in all parts of the world
+> genus name helps identify closely related species